An island of spiritual hedonism

 The “city” itself can easily be walked, but having your own scooter is advisable for exploring the nearby beaches and areas.
 Unless you really like hills…

-Scroll down for specific hotel recommendations in Sri Thanu or search for the best value accommodation in Sri Thanu here (adlink).
+Scroll down for specific hotels in Sri Thanu we recommend or search for the best hotels in Sri Thanu here (adlink).

 Beyond The Blue Horizon Villa Resort